 The following charts compare the ratios of denied claims to total claims for medical/surgical, mental health, and substance use disorder benefits.
-Figure 1 shows that the denial rate for claims related to mental health benefits are 4.2% greater than that for medical surgical benefits and 3.8% greater than that for substance use disorder benefits.
+Figure 1 shows that the denial rate for claims related to mental health benefits and substance use disorder are respectively 2.7% and 2.1% greater than that for medical surgical benefits.
+This represents a decrease from the previous report where the mental health denial rate was 4.2% greater than the denial rate for medical surgical.
+The all-claims denial rate of 12.8% for substance use disorders was the same as that in the previous report.